LoLab-MSM/Gleipnir/README.md

    * [SciPy](https://www.scipy.org/)
    * [pandas](https://pandas.pydata.org/)

-Alternatively, for convenience, a `gleipnir` environment can be downloaded/created that has gleipnir, its core dependencies, as well as several optional/recommended packages; the optional/recommended packages include pysb, hypbuilder, matplotlib, seaborn, and jupyter.
+Alternatively, for convenience, a `gleipnir` environment can be downloaded/created that has `gleipnir`, its core dependencies, as well as several optional/recommended packages; the optional/recommended packages include `pysb`, `hypbuilder`, `matplotlib`, `seaborn`, and `jupyter`.
 From the terminal:
 ```
 conda env create blakeaw/gleipnir